Lucas440/HearthstoneAPITestingFramework/README.md

 #### Services

-IService
+- IService
-IHelper
+- IHelper

-Single Responsibility
+- Single Responsibility
-Interface Seperation
+- Interface Seperation

 #### Call Manager

-If sucessful into JArray and unsucessful JObject
+- If sucessful into JArray and unsucessful JObject

-Dependancy Injection
+- Dependancy Injection

 #### Features

-Step Definitions

-Initialise the service.
+- Initialise the service.

-Assert that return status, type are correct.
+- Assert that return status, type are correct.

-Checking the response of requests are correct.
+- Checking the response of requests are correct.

+### Tools
+- HTTPS
+- Specflow

+### Reporting

+- To run Specflow Report

+## Project Design & Management

+### Product Goal

+* [ ]  Have an automated Test Framework for the Hearthstone API

+### Sprint Goals
+* [ ]  To use project board for Planning, Review and Retrospective
+* [ ]  Ensure artifacts are up to date and consistent with Product Goal
+* [ ]  To have high quality user stories and test cases
+* [ ]  To have very clear Gherkin scenarios derived from user stories to represent the user journeys
+* [ ]  To have a fully functional API test framework
+* [ ]  GitHub Action Workflows

-### 🎉️ Epics
+### User Stories

 #### Epic 1.0 View Card
 Endpoint